Methodology

 2016

-Assessments are based on the new national curriculum.
+Assessments are based on the new national curriculum (opens in a new tab).
 National curriculum levels are no longer used.

 New tests for key stage 1 and key stage 2 introduced using scaled scores.